U.S. to issue ID cards to migrants awaiting deportation proceedings - NewsBreak

 The idea is for immigrants to be able to access information about their cases online by using a card rather than paper documents that are cumbersome and can fade over time, officials said.
 They said ICE officers could also run checks on the cards in the field.

 “Moving to a secure card will save the agency millions, free up resources, and ensure information is quickly accessible to DHS officials while reducing the agency’s FOIA backlog,” an ICE spokesperson said in a statement, referring to unfulfilled public requests for agency documents.
-Homeland Security gets more Freedom of Information Act requests than any other federal agency, according to government data, and many of those involve immigration records.Woman in need of kidney: Death row inmate could save my life
+Homeland Security gets more Freedom of Information Act requests than any other federal agency, according to government data, and many of those involve immigration records.Missing paperwork leads to dismissal of 1 in 6 new immigration cases

 The Biden administration is seeking $10 million for the so-called ICE Secure Docket Card in a budget proposal for the next fiscal year.
 It was not immediately clear if the money would cover the pilot or a broader program or when it would begin.